NBISweden/redmine_projects_accordion/README.md

 Projects accordion view for Redmine

-Requires Redmine 2.1+
+Tested on Redmine 3.4.*.

 ACCORDION
 =========

-This plugin uses the jQuery UI accordion code as included by Redmine 2.1+
+This plugin uses the jQuery UI accordion code as included by Redmine.

 LICENSE
 =======